Ad Image

 FusionAuth

 Description: FusionAuth is a single-tenant CIAM solution for enterprise web and mobile applications.
-Built for developers, FusionAuth’s REST API installs with one command to provide secure on-premises or private cloud identity with login, registration, multi-factor authentication, Single Sign-On, email templates, localization, role-based access control, and brute-force detection.
-FusionAuth also offers flexible password controls to simplify user provisioning and migration, delivering user reports, moderation, reward/discipline, user search & segmentation features.
+Built for developers, FusionAuth’s REST API installs with a single command to provide secure on-premises or private-cloud identity with login, registration, multi-factor authentication, Single Sign-On, email templates, localization, role-based access control, and brute-force detection.
+FusionAuth also offers flexible password controls to simplify user provisioning and migration, as well as user reports, moderation, reward/discipline, and user search & segmentation features.

 HID Global

-Description: HID Global offers various solutions ranging from biometric sensors and read modules; these include OEM embedded reader modules and finished desktop readers that validate identity using fingerprints or hard tokens.
+Description: HID Global offers various solutions, ranging from biometric sensors and read modules to OEM embedded reader modules and finished desktop readers that validate identity using fingerprints or hard tokens.
 HID Global’s solutions can integrate into existing business systems, both analog and digital.
 Its solutions feature advanced multi-factor authentication, credential management, and analytics.
 The vendor also provides access control systems with support for many credential technologies.
-It tailors its specific solutions to match with different verticals and use cases.
+It also tailors its solutions to specific verticals and use cases.

 IBM

-Description: IBM offers the Cloud Identity Service product, a cloud-based identity and access management solution which offers multi-factor authentication, SSO, and user lifecycle management.
+Description: IBM offers the Cloud Identity Service, a cloud-based identity and access management solution that provides multi-factor authentication, SSO, and user lifecycle management.
 IBM delivers its Cloud Identity Service as a multi-tenant model, though some components can be delivered in a dedicated model.
 The IBM Security Identity Governance (ISIG) platform provides end-to-end user lifecycle management, identity analytics, and enhanced password synchronization.
-IBM’s products offer deep functionality and robust connectivity with a range of complementary products.
+IBM’s products offer deep functionality and robust connectivity, complemented by a range of products.

 Identity Automation

-Description: Identity Automation’s signature RapidIdentity product supports identity governance and administration capabilities, automated provisioning, access, and account management in both on-premise and as-a–service deployments.
+Description: Identity Automation’s signature RapidIdentity product supports identity governance and administration capabilities, automated provisioning, access, and account management in both on-premise and as-aservice deployments.
 The solution also boasts secure Single Sign-On access to nearly any enterprise system, multi-factor authentication across all applications and databases, and time-based access expiration.
-The RapidIdentity solution is also offered in several different editions, each specialized to suit specific business verticals’ authentication and compliance demands.
+The RapidIdentity solution is also offered in several editions, each specialized to meet the authentication and compliance demands of specific business verticals.

 ManageEngine

 Description: ManageEngine, the IT management division of Zoho Corporation, offers its.
 AD360 platform.
-The AD360 is an integrated identity and access management (IAM) solution designed to assist enterprises in managing and securing user identities while facilitating identity governance and ensuring compliance.
-It helps simplify IAM by providing a complete suite of tools with considerable advantages over native tools.
+The AD360 is an integrated identity and access management (IAM) solution designed to help enterprises manage and secure user identities, facilitate identity governance, and ensure compliance.
+It helps simplify IAM by providing a comprehensive suite of tools that offer considerable advantages over native tools.
 Using AD360, administrators can monitor and manage their enterprise’s on-premises, cloud, and hybrid environments from a single console.

 Microsoft

 Description: Microsoft offers its Azure Active Directory (AAD) Premium service.
-AAD offers comparable capabilities to other major IDaaS offerings and includes access to Microsoft Identity Manager products and other SaaS applications for use with its on-premise systems.
-Microsoft also provides active directory services, federation services, multi-tenant support, and cloud-based directory services, all bundled with EMM and rights management and supported by 28 data centers worldwide.
+AAD offers capabilities comparable to those of other major IDaaS offerings and provides access to Microsoft Identity Manager products and other SaaS applications for use with its on-premises systems.
+Microsoft also provides Active Directory services, federation services, multi-tenant support, and cloud-based directory services, all bundled with EMM and rights management and supported by 28 data centers worldwide.
 Additionally, it provides conditional access and multi-factor authentication.

 My1Login